Where can I ski as a family? The answer is simple: Ogden, Utah! Read on, and we’ll tell you why!

 You may have heard from other skiing families that Ogden is friendly, down-to-earth, and laid back.
 Well...they’re right!
 You will probably pick up a few new Facebook friends, or follow and be followed on Instagram just from sharing your pics, tips, and...sips.

-When you visit Ogden our family-friendly, kid-friendly dining options doesn’t mean moms or dads can’t enjoy some adult refreshment.
+Speaking of Sips, when you visit Ogden our family-friendly, kid-friendly dining options doesn’t mean moms or dads can’t enjoy some adult refreshment.
 Your hotel, trusted apps, or your happy hour bartender will recommend two or three other bars you should check out while you’re in town.

 If you’re driving to Snowbasin in your rental car, take a couple of people up with you.
 We expect you made a few friends during your evening on 25th Street, and that can be good for you because Snowbasin gives preferred parking to carpools.
 Even if you go it alone, you’ll still park closer to the base area at Snowbasin ski resort than at nearly any other resort.